NeuronAddict/kali-docker-build/README.md

 All files in overrides/${profile}/ will override files in the live-build-config repo before build.

-you can choose a profile with the variable OVERRIDE_PROFILE.
+You can choose a profile with the variable OVERRIDE_PROFILE.
 You can configure it on .env file

 ex: to override file kali-config/variant-default/package-lists/kali.list.chroot on profile default, use the following structure:

 overrides/default/kali-config/variant-default/package-lists/kali.list.chroot:
 ```
 # this will replace the file kali-config/variant-default/package-lists/kali.list.chroot
+# Live image
+# You always want these:
+kali-linux-core
+kali-desktop-live

+# Metapackages
+# You can customize the set of Kali metapackages (groups of tools) to install
+# For the complete list see: https://tools.kali.org/kali-metapackages
+#kali-linux-core
+kali-tools-top10
+#kali-linux-default
+#kali-linux-large
+#kali-linux-everything

+# Graphical desktop
+kali-desktop-xfce

+# Kali applications
+#<package>
 ```

 There is a profile default (in default folder) that can be modified.

+## checkout repo config

-Advice : don't commit files inside a copy of this repo, you will loose changes on pull.
+Advice : don't commit profiles files inside a copy of this repo, you will loose changes on pull.

 Commit your profile folder and clone it inside overrides folder.

 ex: